-patients with vaping-associated lung disease from sixteen states.
-Forty-nine samples contained vitamin E acetate, providing direct evidence of vitamin E acetate at the primary site of the injury in the lungs.
+As part of the investigation into the multistate outbreak of EVALI, the CDC conducted laboratory tests of forty-eight samples of fluid collected from the lungs of patients with vaping-associated lung disease from ten states.
+An article released on November 8, 2019, showed that all of the samples contained vitamin E acetate, providing direct evidence of vitamin E acetate at the primary site of injury in the lungs.
 Vitamin E acetate is a chemical that is used as an additive or thickening ingredient in vapor products.
-THC was identified in forty-seven of fifty samples and nicotine was identified in thirty of forty-seven samples.
-None of a range of other potential chemicals of concern was detected in the samples, but evidence is not yet sufficient to rule out the contribution of other chemicals, substances or product sources to the disease.
-The CDC has identified vitamin E acetate as a chemical of concern and recommends that vitamin E acetate not be added to any vapor products.
+The CDC has not determined that vitamin E acetate is present in only THC vapor products or only non-THC vapor products.
+THC was identified in eighty-two percent of the samples, and nicotine was identified in sixty-two percent of the samples.
+A further study found ninety-four percent of EVALI patients tested had vitamin E acetate in the bronchoalveloar lavage but no samples from a health comparison group indicated evidence of vitamin E. Two samples showed presence of other toxicants (one each) in the EVALI group but did not provide sufficient evidence to identify another toxicant as the source of disease.
+The CDC has identified vitamin E acetate as a chemical strongly linked to EVALI and recommends that vitamin E acetate not be added to vapor products.